 9. Cruise the seas with Mamboats

-Chartering a boat is a brilliant way to spend a day and an activity both beleaguered parents and little dynamos are sure to dig.
+Chartering a boat is a brilliant way to spend a day and an activity both beleaguered parents and little dynamos are sure to dig so small group private charters can be a great option for the family.
 From the deck, you’ll be treated to views of the western coast and Es Vedrà, that photogenic chunk of rock so frequently plastered across Ibiza postcards and souvenirs.
 Snorkelling masks and flippers, as well as other water sports gear, is stocked on board, so the kids can burn off excess steam.
 Family snack packs, juices, soda and water will help keep the hunger grumps at bay, while kid-size life jackets and impact vests ensure they remain safe.
 And with a fully qualified staff member on board to steer the day-long adventure, parents are free to simply kick back and enjoy quality family time.
 Family sunset cruises are also available.
 They drop anchor in front of Café Mambo where you can witness the spectacular end-of-day skies for which San Antonio is so well known.

 Location: Mamboats Charters, Cafe Mambo, San Antonio Bay, Ibiza